shwina/still-magic/_en/remote.md

 results.dat              100%  9  1.0 MB/s 00:00
 ```

-Note the colon `:`, seperating the hostname of the server
+Note the colon `:`, separating the hostname of the server
 and the pathname of  the file we are copying to.
 It is this character that informs `scp` that
 the source or target of the copy is on the remote machine.